MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

    :::image type="content" source="./media/cicd-tutorial/isolated-workspace.png" alt-text="Screenshot of workspace with new workspace link displayed.":::

-1. Connect this new workspae to a new branch of the git repo:
+1. Connect this new workspace to a new branch of the git repo:

    From the dropdown menu, specify the following details about the branch you want to connect to: